-This policy has been written to inform parents or others of the procedures to follow should they wish to make a complaint.
+This policy has been written to inform complainants of the procedures to follow should they wish to make a complaint.
 The governors recognize the value of setting down clear procedures so that any complaints are resolved as swiftly as possible.